-Installing in pipes
+Installing the device in piping

-- Flow velocity up to 5 m/s with a viscosity of 1 mPa·s and density of 1 g/cm (SGU).
-Check for correct functioning in the event of other process medium conditions. - The flow will not be significantly impeded if the tuning fork is correctly aligned and the marking is pointing in the direction of flow. - The marking is visible when installed.
+• Flow velocity up to 5 m/s with a viscosity of 1 mPa $\cdot$ s and density of 1 g/cm (62.4 lb/ft) (SGU).

+Check for correct functioning in the event of other process medium conditions.

+- The flow will not be significantly impeded if the tuning fork is correctly aligned and the marking is pointing in the direction of flow. - The marking is visible when installed

-🖻 12 Installation in pipes (take fork position and marking into consideration)
+Installation in pipes (take fork position and marking into consideration)